 Societal values, as elaborated in the article I coauthored with Erica Avrami in this volume, are non-heritage qualities ascribed to heritage places.
 The broadest take on this definition would include economic values (which would be a distraction from the present argument), but this paper centers on societal values directly corresponding to traumatic heritage places: qualities of heritage places that relate to contemporary issues of social, political, and identity conflict.
 If heritage values are seen as endogenous (originating from response to the place itself), societal values are exogenous (originating in society at large).
-Societal values' connections to heritage places are less literal than those between heritage places and social values), societal values can emerge from a general alignment of a place with social conflict, and not just from the very specific associations of particular fabric with particular events typical of heritage values.
+Societal values' connections to heritage places are less literal than those between heritage places and social values.
+Instead of mapping specific narratives to specific historical fabric (social values), societal values can emerge from a general alignment of a place with social conflict, and not just from the very specific associations of particular fabric with particular events typical of heritage values.
 For example, one site can stand for an entire genocide, or one prison for the issue of mass incarceration.